 The possibilities are truly endless and I would have killed to have these opportunities growing up, but am happy my kids have them now.
 Better late than never.

 Physical activity is as important as mental health.
 My husband and I start our day with a jog around the neighborhood, while the kids do 2 laps each on their bicycles.
 It doesn’t matter who beats who to the house first, but we all return awake, alive and hungry.
 Whoever gets home first kills time playing some good old-fashioned basketball outside.

 We take it easier on the weekends and substitute the jogs and bike rides for a day of mini-golf, bowling or the park.

 And while a trip to the beach is a must, if you’re looking for local activities, Facebook Events and Groupon Coupons could be a good place to start.
-Explore local events and workshops , take the kids to the amusement and water parks or the local fare, state-parks and museums, buy putt-putt, laser-tag, roller-skating and arcade game coupons for the family on Groupon.
-Explore and thou shall find!
+Explore local events and workshops , take the kids to the amusement and water parks or the local fare, state-parks and museums, buy putt-putt, laser-tag, roller-skating and arcade game coupons for the family on Groupon at a discounted rate.
+Save some money, Explore, and thou shall find!

 Help Around the House

 With great fun comes serious responsibility.
 If you haven’t already, take this time to teach the kids the nuances of laundry, doing the dishes, helping fix a meal and generally cleaning up after themselves.
 It will go a long way in teaching them responsibility and preparing them for success as adults.
 Initially, I used to get a lot of pushback from my kids.
 It started with the “do we have to?” but after gentle persuasion it’s slowly shifting to “can I help?”.
 Why surely, you can!! 😊

 Get a Pet